Senior Technical Advisor, Water and Environment

-You will serve as the global technical lead for CRS water security activities, including WASH, water for agriculture, and water finance and governance.
-You will ensure technical excellence and innovation in water programming through high quality design and implementation, strategic growth of water programming, recruitment and mentoring of staff, training, publications, partner engagement, and representation.
-Equipped with a deep understanding of technical approaches in the three areas of CRS' water strategy (WASH, water for agriculture, water finance and governance), you will foster high quality programming and position CRS with major donors in water security.
-You will support learning and application of best practices across CRS' global project portfolio.
-You will coordinate closely with the WASH team in CRS' Humanitarian Response Department (HRD) to ensure coordinated water interventions and approaches across the agency in humanitarian and development contexts.
-You will manage coordination across the agency's global water team and guide delivery of the CRS Water Security Strategy.
+The Senior Technical Advisor (STA), Water and Environment will serve as the global technical lead for CRS water security activities, including WASH, water for agriculture, and water finance and governance.
+The STA will ensure technical excellence and innovation in water programming through high quality design and implementation, strategic growth of water programming, recruitment and mentoring of staff, training, publications, partner engagement, and representation.
+Equipped with a deep understanding of technical approaches in the three areas of CRS’ water strategy (WASH, water for agriculture, water finance and governance), the STA will foster high quality programming and position CRS with major donors in water security.
+The STA will support learning and application of best practices across CRS’ global project portfolio.
+The STA will coordinate closely with the WASH team in CRS’ Humanitarian Response Department (HRD) to ensure coordinated water interventions and approaches across the agency in humanitarian and development contexts.
+The STA will manage coordination across the agency’s global water team and guide delivery of the CRS Water Security Strategy.

 - Provide strategic leadership for the agency in the development of water and environment programmatic directions, standards and best practices.

 - Advance CRS’ technical and thought leadership in water programming.

 - Support the water team in engaging with research partners to support knowledge generation and innovations

 - Liaise with other headquarters teams and departments to ensure robust technical leadership.